 Who migrates?

-Fill in the blanks below based on the figure above
+Fill in the table below based on the data in the Table above

 In 1990, approximately million migrants from Europe lived in Latin America and the Caribbean.